bigbinary/wheel/README.md

 * Uses modal box to showcase an example of editing information using modal box.
 * Enables __strict mode__ for all JavaScript code.
 * Uses __puma__ as web server.
-* Uses haml for cleaner syntax over erb.
+* Uses slim for cleaner syntax over erb and better performance over haml.
 * No coffeescript.
 We prefer JavaScript.
 * Uses [turbolinks](https://github.com/turbolinks/turbolinks).
 * Uses [ActiveAdmin](http://activeadmin.info).